Frog Jump, Crockett County, Tennessee

-Frog Jump is an unincorporated community in Crockett County, Tennessee, in the United States.
+Frog Jump is an unincorporated community in Crockett County, Tennessee, United States.
 The community lies along a rural stretch of State Route 88 between Halls to the west and Maury City to the east.
 The community's name is believed to be a humorous reference to its small size, namely that it's small enough for a frog to jump over in a single hop.